Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

-   "500","The `subreddit` or `user` specified is incorrect for the given note ID."," ``{""message"": ""Internal Server Error"", ""error"": 500}`` "
+   "500","- The subreddit or user specified is incorrect for the given note ID.
+   - The given note ID was invalid.","
+   ``{""message"": ""Internal Server Error"", ""error"": 500}`` "